StuartFarmer/Geofencing/README.md

     }];
 ```

 And that's it!

+####Tweaking the behaviors of your geofence monitor

+By default, a Geofencing object checks if the user is within a geofence once every second.
+To adjust the update interval, simply assign a new value to the updateInterval float variable, where the new value is equal to the number of seconds between each update.
+The updateInterval can be adjusted dynamically for complex applications.

-To stop monitoring, you can call the [fencing stopMonitoring] method.
-You will have to reinitialize the start monitoring method with the correct blocks if you want to restart monitoring at any time.
+You can also stop monitoring at any point in time by calling the stopMonitoring method.
+Note that you will have to reinitialize the startMonitoring method with your original arguments if you want to resume monitoring geofences with the same event handling.

 ####License
 Geofencing is available under the MIT license.
 See the LICENSE file for more information.